What Is Tron?

 Tron sought to set the stage for this by forging a strategic partnership with Game.com (GTC), a popular blockchain gaming platform.
 They’re combining efforts to create gaming solutions that preclude gamers from having to liquidate their in-game currencies (like skins, equipment, and other rewards).
 However, other ambitious blockchain gaming projects are seeking a similar goal and it remains an open question as to whether they’ll succeed.

 Tron originated as an ERC-20 token on the Ethereum (ETH) blockchain and remained so until its mainnet launch on May 31st, 2018.
 Investors had hoped the mainnet launch would initiate a price surge and were disappointed to see the price stall and even decline somewhat.
-Some analysts speculate that the price stall resulted from Tron’s marketing campaign, as it raised expectations before showing anything of substance.
+Some analysts and tron news speculate that the price stall resulted from Tron’s marketing campaign, as it raised expectations before showing anything of substance.
 With a current market cap of €2 billion, investors expect the project to showcase real results soon less it loses traction with followers.
 However, Tron appears to be pacing media attention by offering up a notable development related to its coin each month (as is evident even in this post).

 In mid-June, Tron purchased BitTorrent for $120 million in a bid to “revolutionize the entertainment industry.”
 The company believes that BitTorrent, an open-source file-sharing communications protocol for p2p networks, will help its mission to “decentralize the web.”
 Although BitTorrent still attracts 150 million users on a monthly basis, YouTube and Netflix have eroded its audience in the past decade.
 Also, given its open-source nature, critics are wondering what strategic motivation exists for such an acquisition.